 I have always been interested in yoga.
 I remember picking up a couple of books by Tara Fraser when I was a teenager, but not quite understanding what I was doing as I was sitting in Baddha Konasana in my bedroom.
 Later in my twenties, when I became ill with POTS, yoga was one of the few types of exercise I was told I could do, so I started Ashtanga and started to feel strong again.

-But the time when yoga became integrated into my life was after suffering an assault in a foreign country whilst on a work trip, which left me with debilitating PTSD.
+But the time when yoga became integrated into my life was after an event which left me with debilitating PTSD.
 I remember feeling like my mind was disconnected from my body; my head had gone elsewhere, and my mindless body was lethargic, yet anxious.
 Depressed, yet restless.
 I was sleep deprived from having recurring nightmares of the incident, and I avoided certain social events due to fear of what might happen.
 My support network was slim, and I was told I’d have to wait six months for therapy on the NHS.

 In the meantime, my yoga practice was keeping me going; attending early morning Ashtanga Mysore classes, I found my support network.
 Not everyone knew the story, but even when the yoga shala was packed, people made room for me because they knew I needed yoga.
 My pranayama and meditation practice deepened in order to ground me.
 I started to reconnect my body, mind and soul.

-Using my background in scientific research, I aim to provide yoga classes that are informed by peer-reviewed research, empowerment and self expression to reconnect mind and body, and help people connect back to a higher power.
-Both my scientific research and yoga classes add to the transformation of the world to help humanity through spirituality and science.
-I specialise in creating classes and programmes to help students transform from survivors to warriors, feeling powerful and strong.
+I am now training to become a therapist myself; by combining my training with yoga, I can create a safe space for my classes and programmes, enabling empowerment and self expression to reconnect mind and body, and help people connect back to a higher power.
+Through my yoga and therapy classes and programmes, I help students transform from survivors to warriors, feeling powerful and strong.